 Again, the temperature is over 30ºC, so we go to the Hotel to rest after 14 following day birding around Spain.

 I strongly recommend visiting La Mancha and Serranía de Cuenca.
-Both are superb areas for birding and are unfairly overlooked as a birding destination.
+Both are superb areas for birding and are unfairly overlooked as a birding and wildlife destination.
 I hope you find useful this birdwatching trip report La Mancha.
 Should you have any question, please do not hesitate to contact us or visit the tour calendar.

 Have a nice day